 Title II applies to State and local government entities, and, in subtitle A, protects qualified individuals with disabilities from discrimination on the basis of disability in services, programs, and activities provided by State and local government entities.
 Title II extends the prohibition on discrimination established by section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C.
 794, to all activities of State and local governments regardless of whether these entities receive Federal financial assistance.

 Title III prohibits discrimination on the basis of disability in the activities of places of public accommodations (businesses that are generally open to the public and that fall into one of 12 categories listed in the ADA, such as restaurants, movie theaters, schools, day care facilities, recreation facilities, and doctors’ offices) and requires newly constructed or altered places of public accommodation—as well as commercial facilities (privately owned, nonresidential facilities such as factories, warehouses, or office buildings)—to comply with the ADA Standards.

-7-page ADA overview document can be downloaded here.
+7-page ADA overview document can be viewed here.

-ADA IR and RF Receiver Compliance CalculatorThe calculator will showed the required minimum number of receivers and neck loops per the 2010 ADA Standard for your business or venue based on seating area size. – View Document here
+ADA IR and RF Receiver Compliance: Find the minimum required number of receivers and neck loops per the 2010 ADA Standard for your business or venue based on seating area size. – View Document here